Two left-handed pitchers’ minor league records, at the point wherein they made their respective major league debuts…

 — John Shiffert

-During a 10-minute impromptu press conference Barry Bonds uses the word “tired” 14 times and raises the issue of his retirement blaming the press for his troubles.
+During a 10-minute impromptu press conference Barry Bonds uses the word “tired” 14 times (like a roof repair man) and raises the issue of his retirement blaming the press for his troubles.
 Bonds, using crutches after his second knee operation in two months, continues to be plagued with questions about steroids.
 And two days ago Kimberly Bell talked about her nine-year relationship with the married Bonds.
-She alleged that Bonds used steroids, gave her $80,000 he supposedly had received for signing baseballs, and told her how to deposit the money to avoid an IRS audit.
+She alleged that Bonds used steroids, gave her $80,000 he supposedly had received for signing baseballs, and told her how to deposit the money to avoid an IRS audit and inevitably lose his luxury home.
 Ms. Bell has supplied no evidence to support the allegations regarding Bonds’s steroid use, while Bond’s former business partner, who claims it was he who gave Bell the $80,000, admits he has no idea whether Bonds paid taxes on the money.